paysuper/paysuper-docs/content/docs/declines.md

 Usually, the issuer of your customer’s card have automated systems or risk models which determine whether or not to authorize it when a charge is submitted.
 Black and white lists, your customer’s spending habits, account balance and a card information like the expiration date, cardholder and CVC are taken into account.
 You can find the decline reason for your customer’s card issuer in the transaction details from the [Transactions](https://dashboard.pay.super.com/transactions) page or in the [webhook](/api/#webhooks) event `payment.canceled`.

 Unfortunately, most of the declines are reported as “generic”.
 So it’s not always possible to know exactly why a payment was declined.
 Especially for a payment that was processed with APM.
-For privacy and security, card issuers can only discuss the specifics of the declined payment with their cardholders but not with the merchant or PaySuper team.
+For privacy and security, card issuers can only discuss the specifics of the declined payment with their cardholders but not with the merchant or Unlimint Game Services team.
 If you are sure that card information is correct, it’s perfect to have your customer contact his card issuer to get more information about the decline.

 ## Restriction on geographic location